 Each evening when Brandon and Cyndi would visit, they were greeted with smiles.
 The team would explain how Jade's day went and make sure her parents understood her care plan for the next few days.
 After many ups and downs and spending her first Halloween, Thanksgiving, Christmas, and New Year’s in the NICU, Jade was finally given the green light to be discharged in late January.
 She tipped the scales at a whopping 8 pounds and 1 ounce, and was paraded around the NICU as every nurse, doctor, and staff member took the time to say goodbye.

 It was hard for Brandon and Cyndi to sum up their experience in the NICU with just a few words.
 “It was a bittersweet moment for our family.
 Although our NICU journey was long and often overwhelming, we were the recipients of some of the most genuine and pure acts of kindness I've ever known.
 The GBMC NICU is home to some of the most professional and compassionate nurses, doctors, and administrative personnel I have ever encountered.
 Though I'm not a man of faith, our NICU experience has led me to believe that if there are angels in this world, they wear scrubs and work in the GBMC NICU,” Brandon said.

-You can help GBMC’s NICU and their tiniest patients by donating to or participating in the 32nd Annual Virtual Father’s Day 5K and 1-Mile Fun Walk between Thursday, June 18 and Sunday, June 21.
-We encourage our community to sign up for either distance and participate from their favorite running spot.
+You can help GBMC’s NICU and their tiniest patients by donating to or participating in the 33rd Annual Father’s Day 5K and 1-Mile Fun Walk.
+We encourage our community to sign up for either distance and participate.
 Feel free to invite friends and family to join you in registering!
-All proceeds from this virtual event benefit the NICU.
+All proceeds from this event benefit the NICU.